williamthazard/carters-delay-norns/README.md

 e3: control input passthrough level and delay input level simultaneously <br>
 k3: delay output on/off

-all of these controls are also available in params for mini mapping
+all of these controls are also available in params for midi mapping